| Title: | Functions to Assist Design and Analysis of Agronomic Experiments |

 A function for comparing and ranking predicted means with Tukey's Honest Significant Difference (HSD) Test.

-multiple_comparisons( model.obj, classify, sig = 0.05, int.type = "ci", trans = NA, offset = NA, power = NA, decimals = 2, descending = FALSE, plot = FALSE, label_height = 0.1, rotation = 0, save = FALSE, savename = "predicted_values", order, pred.obj, pred, ... )
+multiple_comparisons( model.obj, classify, sig = 0.05, int.type = "ci", trans = NULL, offset = NULL, power = NULL, decimals = 2, descending = FALSE, groups = TRUE, plot = FALSE, label_height = 0.1, rotation = 0, save = FALSE, savename = "predicted_values", order, pred.obj, pred, ... )multiple_comparisons( model.obj, classify, sig = 0.05, int.type = "ci", trans = NULL, offset = NULL, power = NULL, decimals = 2, descending = FALSE, groups = TRUE, plot = FALSE, label_height = 0.1, rotation = 0, save = FALSE, savename = "predicted_values", order, pred.obj, pred, ... )

 model.obj |